- 19th District

 The bill also gives police officers, humane officers or other public safety professionals the authority to remove the dog or cat from the unattended motor vehicle if they believe the dog or cat is suffering and is in danger after a reasonable search for the owner or operator of the vehicle.
 The animal must then be taken to a veterinary hospital or animal care clinic for a health screening and treatment.

-According to the American Veterinary Medical Association, on 80-degree day, the temperature inside a car can reach 99 degrees in just ten minutes, 109 degrees within twenty minutes, and 114 degrees within thirty minutes.
+According to the American Veterinary Medical Association, on an 80-degree day, the temperature inside a car can reach 99 degrees in just ten minutes, 109 degrees within twenty minutes, and 114 degrees within thirty minutes.
 Animals do not perspire like humans do, so they have no way to cool down in hot conditions, potentially causing irreversible organ damage, heat stroke, brain damage, and in extreme cases, death.

 Dinniman said that his bill is based on similar measures passed in other states.
-Currently, 17 states t have laws that protect animals from being left in hot cars, with Arizona passing such a bill on May 10.
+Currently, 17 states have laws that protect animals from being left in hot cars, with Arizona passing such a bill on May 10.

 “The health of an animal can deteriorate very fast when exposed to extreme heat,” Dinniman said.
 “It is vital that we grant police officers and public safety personnel greater authority to act to save a dog or cat in distress if necessary.”